BraunreutherA/userManagement/readme.md

 #User Management

 todos & thoughts:

+ - there are some strange errors in the require params middleware! fix it!!

+ - how to make used passwordreset tokens unuseable after first usage.
+Or is this necessary?
+Think so..

  - write readme
  - find a better name :D
  - adjust build tools -> need proper jshint jscs and testing that works correctly with promises.